Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

          call Cursor_Gameplay
          jmpf Main_Loop

 We're going to move what _used_ to be in `Main_Loop` to a New Code File.
-Our "Gameplay" at the moment is akin to Dragging a Mouse Cursor around the Screen, so let's call it `Cursor_Gameplay`.
+Our "Gameplay" at the moment is akin to Dragging a Mouse Cursor around the Screen, so let's name it `Cursor_Gameplay`.
 Then, we can call it in `Main_Loop` as seen above. `Main_Menu` is where we'll be coding our new, well, Main Menu!
 Let's move our old Main Loop to `Cursor_Gameplay` first.
 This should be as simple as Copy-Pasting it into a New File; just make sure to change the Function Name and `jmpf` at the end to Jump to `Cursor_Gameplay`, rather than `Main_Loop` as it was before:

 <details>
   <summary>Cursor_Gameplay.asm</summary>